 I am an international keynote speaker.
-I have spoken on community building, data science, machine learning, MLOPs, open-source, reproducible research, and diversity and inclusion with a strong call for ethical and open practices.
+I have spoken on community building, data science, machine learning, MLOPs, open-source, reproducible research, and diversity and inclusion with a strong call for ethical and open practices (in community, industrial, and academic contexts)

 I am also experienced and comfortable with workshops and tutorials for all ranges of abilities.